dayta-scientist/Deep-Learning-vs-XGBoost-and-other-Machine-Learning-models/README.md

 Deep Learning:
 The necessary steps were carried out to obtain the results in terms of the highest degree of precision possible.
 Considering that the dataset is pre-processed by scikit-learn, there are steps that are not necessary to perform.
 So, the first step was to standardize the data.
 Then, a create_model () function was defined that creates a multilayer neural network for the problem.
 We pass this function name to the KerasClassifier class by the build_fn argument.
 The options are specified into a dictionary and passed to the configuration of the GridSearchCV.
 The performance and the combination of configurations for the best model are obtained.
-Finally, the best combination is applied and the accuracy of the train set is 99.50% and those of the test set is 98.25%.
+Finally, the best combination is applied and the accuracy of the train set is 99.50% and that of the test set is 98.25%.

 Conclusion: